diku-dk/ap-e2025-pub/week1/README.md

 ## Exercises

 The mandatory assignment builds directly on the concepts *and code* developed during the exercises.
-You are strongly adviced to complete the exercises before embarking on the assignment.
+You are strongly advised to complete the exercises before embarking on the assignment.
 It may also be a useful exercise to do other exercises (unrelated to the assignment), for example the ones in *Programming in Haskell*.